Nozima29/ML-Classification-problem/README.md

-# ML-Classification-problem
+## Binary-Classification-model
-The repo includes AlexNet and Xception classifiers for binary (cats vs dogs) dataset.
+The repo includes AlexNet and Xception models for binary (cats vs dogs) classification.

-Run file **Main.py** which includes:

-* classifier1.py - Xception model
-* classifier2.py - AlexNet model

 >The models are created using basic architecture of ML Classifiers